-After the project has been through the aforementioned process and officially selected, a Project Management Plan (PMP) and PPA will be negotiated with the non-federal sponsor(s).
-The commitment of federal support for a specific project will be made once a PPA has been executed.
+After the project has been through the aforementioned process and officially selected, a Project Management Plan (PMP) and a Project Cooperation Agreement (PCA)

+will be negotiated with the non-federal sponsor(s).
+The commitment of Federal support for a specific project once a Project Cooperation Agreement has been executed.

-Non-federal sponsors of a project selected for implementation should be prepared to comply with the following requirements which are described more fully in the workshops:
+Non-federal sponsors of project that are chosen for implementation should be prepared to comply with the following requirements:

-- ➤ Provide without cost to the United States all lands, easements, and rights-of-way including suitable borrow areas, necessary for construction, operation and maintenance of the project and all necessary relocations; - ➤ Hold and save the United States free from damages arising from construction, operation, and maintenance of the project, except for damages due to the fault or negligence of the United States or its contractors; - ➤ Operate, maintain, repair, replace, and rehabilitate the completed project in accordance with regulations or directions prescribed by the Federal Government; - Comply with the cost-sharing provisions of Section 542 of WRDA 2000; - ➤ Comply with the provisions of the Uniform Relocations Assistance and Real Property Acquisition Policies Act of 1970 (Public Law 91-646), as amended; - ➤ Comply with the provisions of Section 601 of Title VI of the Civil Rights Act of 1964 (Public Law 88-352) and Department of Defense Directive 5500.II issued pursuant thereto (published as Part 300 of Title 32, Code of Federal Regulations, as well as Army Regulation 600-7, entitled, "Non-discrimination of the Basis of Handicap in Programs and Activities Assisted or Conducted by the Department of the Army").
+- Provide without cost to the United States all lands, easements, and rights-of-way including suitable borrow areas, necessary for construction, operation and maintenance of the project and all necessary relocations; - Hold and save the United States free from damages arising from construction, operation, and maintenance of the project, except for damages due to the fault or negligence of the United States or its contractors; - Operate, maintain, repair, replace, and rehabilitate the completed project in accordance with regulations or directions prescribed by the Federal Government; - ➤ Comply with the cost-sharing provisions of Section 542 of WRDA 2000; - Comply with the provisions of the Uniform Relocations Assistance and Real Property Acquisition Policies Act of 1970 (Public Law 91-646), as amended; - Comply with the provisions of Section 601 of Title VI of the Civil Rights Act of 1964 (Public Law 88-352) and Department of Defense Directive 5500.II issued pursuant thereto (published as Part 300 of Title 32, Code of Federal Regulations, as well as Army Regulation 600-7, entitled, "Non-discrimination of the Basis of Handicap in Programs and Activities Assisted or Conducted by the Department of the Army").